BloomTech-Labs/CS9-LambdaLabsDashboard/front-end/README.md

     + When writing some css for your component you can create a _mycomponent.scss file next to your JS component
       * Prefixing scss files with an underscore is important.
 It allows us to control the order in which our cascade occurs
       * Write some scss or css!
-      * Import your new scss file into the App.scss using the syntax already existing in the file.
+      * Import your new scss file into the App.scss file using the syntax already existing in the file.
 Simply copy one of the pre existing import statements and replace the relative path in quotations with a path to your new file.
       * Boom!
 Your changes are visible in the browser and your CSS/SASS is compiled into the main App.css file in the base of the SRC folder.
   - The first two sass files are CSS resets and a set of variables for using colors and media queries.
       * I hope to see Jacky and Amanda take the lead on creating new variables and colors for us to use throughout our components